RLabNYC/Rlab_FaceTracking_reallusion/RUNSCRIPT.md

 ![reallusion](Media/reallusion2.png)

-When you select the blendshape targets you can move the sliders back and forth and you will be able to see eyeís blinking and the mouth opening and closing.
-Once you have your character all set up in Maya, you can save this file as a Maya Ascii file.
-Make sure the file is saved with a .ma extension.
-Make a folder for this project and place this file in it.
-For simplicityís sake use a root directory (D:\BlendshapesFaceTracking) this is  important for the next steps that involve running a python script.

-On the right, you will need to rename the blendshape group of ìCC3_Base_Body_ncl1_1î to Blendshape_[ name of mesh].
+When you select the blendshape targets you can move the sliders back and forth and you will be able to see eye‚Äôs blinking and the mouth opening and closing.
+On the right, you will need to rename the blendshape group of ‚ÄúCC3_Base_Body_ncl1_1‚Äù to Blendshape_[ name of mesh].

 ![reallusion](Media/reallusion7.png)